Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes Peninsula

 Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaTungulending

-Tjörnes connects 2 destinations on the Diamond Circle, Húsavík town, which is referred to as the Whale Watching capital of Iceland, and where my grandmother was born, and Ásbyrgi, which is my favourite pearl of Iceland.
+Tjörnes connects two destinations on the Diamond Circle: Húsavík, the Whale Watching capital of Iceland, where my grandmother was born, and Ásbyrgi, my favourite pearl of Iceland.

-The Tjörnes peninsula is located on the Tjörnes fracture zone, and earthquakes are frequent in this part of Iceland.
+The Tjörnes peninsula lies along the Tjörnes fracture zone, and earthquakes are frequent in this part of Iceland.

-Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaHúsavíkurkirkja church, the landmark of Húsavík - and the 2 houses my ancestors built in 1907
+Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaHúsavíkurkirkja church, the landmark of Húsavík, and the two houses my ancestors built in 1907

 We drove 12 north from Húsavík town to reach Tungulending, where the Tjörneslögin sedimentary strata can be seen, and from where the hike to the waterfall starts.

-We visited this area a few years ago, and back then, we opened a gate on the road (always close gates behind you) and drove down the steep hill and parked our car by the Tungulending guesthouse.
+We visited this area a few years ago.
+Back then, we opened a gate on the road (always close gates behind you), drove down the steep hill, and parked our car by the Tungulending guesthouse.

-The guesthouse by the harbour was used by local fishermen at Tjörneshöfn.
+Local fishermen used the guesthouse by the harbour at Tjörneshöfn.

 Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaThe steep gravel road leading down to the sea cuts through Tjörneslögin fossils